 DAA guidelines for safety and security are detailed in a security manual that is used by all DAA staff to ensure uniform, orderly and timely responses to emergencies.
-Teachers teach emergency procedures for building evacuation and relocation to a safer area of the school during Homeroom: C.R.E.W. time (3.1.2).
+Teachers teach emergency procedures for building evacuation and relocation to a safer area of the school during CREW time.
 Drills are practiced so that students know the appropriate responses in emergency scenarios such as a fire at school.
-Students and families are given I.D. cards that give them access to the school.
-These tags should be worn at all times while on campus for family members.
+Staff, students and families are given I.D. cards that give them access to the school.
+These lanyards must be worn at all times while on campus for all staff, students and family members.
+Students who do not have their appropriate school ID's will be required to purchase a new ID before attending classes.